pnp/pnpcore/docs/using-the-sdk/basics-getdata.md

     // Data is loaded into the context await context.Web.LoadAsync(p => p.Title, p => p.Lists);

-    // We're using AsRequested() to query the already loaded domain models, if not a new query would
+    // We're using AsRequested() to query the already loaded domain models,
-    // issued to load the lists
-    foreach (var list in context.Web.Lists.AsRequested())
+    // otherwise a new query would be issued to load the lists foreach (var list in context.Web.Lists.AsRequested())
     {
         // do something with the list